Free Printable Blog Planner Tools

 I found that placing everything into one of these Hybrid Binders was best.
 They open flat, but work like a binder, so making a planner from these works great!
 They are full-sized, so you can add your own notebook paper or dividers, and fully customize them!
 Mine actually came with some really nice pocket dividers, handy for stashing random papers.

-I used the pages from Designer Blog— 2019 Blog Planner I selected the pages I thought I’d use most (which ended up being almost all of them), and printed them out–12 sets for the 12 months!
+I used the pages from Designer Blog— 2019 Blog Planner (now updated link for 2022) I selected the pages I thought I’d use most (which ended up being almost all of them), and printed them out–12 sets for the 12 months!
 Once I get a feel for which pages I am using most often, I may add some of their extra (purchased) pages, but for now, I just downloaded the free pack.

 Big Ol’ Blog Planner